-Things to consider when getting a tank installed
+Things to consider when installing an oil tank

-What type of heating oil tank will I need?
+What type of oil tank will I need?

-A single skin oil tank is a container which doesn’t have a bund or catchment area, meaning in the event of a spillage the fuel would be released into the environment.
-While they are the cheapest option, these are subject to stricter regulations.
+A single skin oil tank is a container which doesn’t have a bund or catchment area, meaning the fuel would be released into the environment in the event of a spillage.
+While single-skinned tanks are the cheapest option, these are subject to stricter regulations.

 These tanks are made up of two layers – an inner tank and an outer tank (bund) which acts as a secondary containment.
-This is to contain any leaks or spillage should they occur, while the outer layer also provides added protection from the elements.
+These oil tanks contain any leaks or spillage should they occur, while the outer layer also provides added protection from the elements.

 Where should I put my heating oil tank?

-With domestic tank installation, you need to consider its location.
-OFTEC provided health and safety regulations that cover the positioning of your tank, which state it should be sited:
+Before installing your domestic oil tank, you need to consider its location.
+OFTEC’s health and safety regulations state that your tank should be positioned: